KQM-git/TCL/characters/geo/zhongli.md

 * **Stone Steles** are considered a Geo construct that can be used to block attacks, or climb.
 * Resonation can overlap to deal multiple instances of damage.
 * Steles resonate independently and do not resonate with each other.
+* The range for the resistance shred is ~3 Abyss tiles.

 | Attribute | Shield |
 | :--- | :--- |